HarrisAffandi708/Covid19Dashboard/README.md

 ## Getting started
 ###### **Configuring the program**
-Once you have installed the program, you need to head on towards the 'config.json' file in the 'congfig' folder.
-Here you need to put in your API key in quatation marks in 'APIKey'
+Once you have installed the program, you need to head on towards the `config.json` file in the `congfig` folder.
+Here you need to put in your API key in quatation marks in `APIKey`
 Putting in the API key is crucial as the program cannot run without it.
-You can also modify the local location named 'Location', it is "Exeter" by default.
+You can also modify the local location named `Location`, it is "Exeter" by default.
-You can also change the location type named 'Location_type'
+You can also change the location type named `Location_type`
 ###### **Covid data**
 The covid data displayed include the following
 - Total local cases in the past 7 days